Jonathan Rosenbaum

 Jonathan Rosenbaum (born February 27, 1943) is an American film critic and author.
-Rosenbaum was the head film critic for The Chicago Reader from 1987 to 2008, when he retired.
+Rosenbaum was the head film critic for The Chicago Reader from 1987 to 2008.
 He has published and edited numerous books about cinema and has contributed to such notable film publications as Cahiers du cinéma and Film Comment.

 Regarding Rosenbaum, French New Wave director Jean-Luc Godard said, "I think there is a very good film critic in the United States today, a successor of James Agee, and that is Jonathan Rosenbaum.
 He's one of the best; we don't have writers like him in France today.
 He's like André Bazin."

 Early life

 Rosenbaum grew up in Florence, Alabama, where his grandfather had owned a small chain of movie theaters.
-He grew up with his father Stanley and mother Mildred in the Rosenbaum House, designed by notable architect Frank Lloyd Wright, the only building by Wright in Alabama.
-As a teenager, he attended The Putney School in Putney, Vermont, where his classmates included actor Wallace Shawn.
-He graduated from Putney in 1961.
+He lived with his father Stanley (a professor) and mother Mildred in the Rosenbaum House, designed by notable architect Frank Lloyd Wright.
+Rosenbaum's uncle was rabbi Arthur Lelyveld, who was married to his mother's sister Toby, and he was a first cousin of New York Times executive editor Joseph Lelyveld.

 Rosenbaum developed a lifelong interest in jazz as a teenager.
 He frequently refers to it in his film criticism.
+He attended The Putney School in Putney, Vermont, where his classmates included actor Wallace Shawn.
+He graduated from Putney in 1961.
 He attended Bard College, where he played piano in an amateur jazz ensemble that included future actors Chevy Chase as a drummer and Blythe Danner as a vocalist.
 He studied literature at Bard with the intention of becoming a writer.
-Among his professors was German philosopher Heinrich Blücher, whose teaching had a strong effect on Rosenbaum.

-Earliest career

-After graduate school, he moved to New York and was hired to edit a collection of film criticism, which marked his first foray into the field.